nedelec/cytosim-2017/tutorials/tutorial3.md

 ## Preamble

-You have already followed Tutorial 1, and you should be familiar with the general syntax of Cytosim's configuration files, and be able to run a live simulation from the command-line.
+You have already followed Tutorial 1 and 2, and you should be familiar with the general syntax of Cytosim's configuration files, and be able to run a live simulation from the command-line.

 # Step 1 - Defining microtubules